 If you are short of time, such as 12 days or less, and you like pristine beaches and off-the-beaten-path places, I would suggest to fly instead to El Nido and skip the south, since you tend to lose way too much time in a crammed van going from place to place.
 The underwater river tour is not so spectacular to make it an absolute must see and you will spend most of the day waiting with the flood of other tourists.
 Port Barton and Sabang are nice off-the-beaten-path places, but there are better or as good places between El Nido and Coron.
 In any case, if you do want to check out the south, below you will find lots of info on places to stay and a good way to go about it.

 After that you can continue on to Coron, see some more sites along the way, including some of the most popular lagoons to see around Coron.
-If you are on a tight budget and cannot join a boat tour, you can check out the public ferries and save on inexpensive accommodation available in the Linapacan area, or take less expensive local day tours.
+If you are on a tight budget and cannot join a boat tour, you can check out the public ferries and save on inexpensive accommodation available in the Linapacan area, or take less expensive local day tours (reformulated as a 10 day all-inclusive Manila-Palawan package for 10,000pesos).
 Or get totally off the beaten path and visit our little nature camp on a small, nearby island.

 If you plan to stay longer, visa extensions are really easy in this country.